 Project Costs - All allowable expenditures incurred by the grantee and the value of in-kind contributions made by the grantee or third parties in accomplishing the grant.
-General Program Support Grant Guidelines, eff.
-03/2022 Chapter 1T-1.036(2), Florida Administrative Code

 Project Title - A short descriptive title of the project for which applicant is requesting assistance.
 If no formal title exists or if the title is not descriptive, a short phrase describing the activities of the project should be substituted.